-The phosphorylation networks in cells have the potential to act as analogue computers.
-Cells, particularly in the immune system, are often confronted with the task of discovering changes within a temporal stream of noisy data.
-With colleagues at the Pasteur Institute, Dr. Siggia has recently shown that simple networks can perform close to the mathematical optimum for this problem.
+The phosphorylation networks in cells have the potential to act as analogue computers when cells are confronted with discovering changes within a temporal stream of noisy data.
+With colleagues at UC San Diego, Dr. Siggia has recently shown that simple networks can perform close to the mathematical optimum for this problem.

 A.M. in physics, 1971